tuw-qse/cpps-var-case-studies/truck/README.md

-Case Study 3D-printed Truck {#sec:truck}
+Case Study 3D-printed Truck
 ---------------------------

 *Overview*.
-The real-world *3D-printed truck* product line is produced in an academic production system, the *Testbed for Industry 4.0 (I4.0)* at Czech Technical University in Prague[^5].
+The real-world *3D-printed truck* product line is produced in an academic production system, the *Testbed for Industry 4.0 (I4.0)* at [Czech Technical University in Prague](https://ciirc.cvut.cz/teams-labs/testbed/).
 The I4.0 Testbed is used for research and technology transfer on various topics of and collaborative robot-human production, like process scheduling and optimization and adaptive production.
 The I4.0 Testbed can manipulate